 Emergence phase was distinguished by the appearance of spike above the ground.
 When plant emergence stage was completed; the field was divided into four replications.
 The mean relative humidity during this phase was 61%.
-Mean air temperature during emergence was 18.4°C. Weather reported dry during this stage.
-The ETo remained normal and the CWR was recorded below normal at this stage due to which crop growth reported satisfactory.
+Mean air temperature during emergence was 13.8°C. Rainfall of 1.6mm was reported during this stage.
+But crop growth reported satisfactory and no abnormal weather reported during emergence